gicentre/litvis/examples/gaia.md

 ## 5. Parallaxes

-Parallalax can tell us how far away from Earth an object is.
+Parallax can tell us how far away from Earth an object is.
 Let's firstly examine the parallax values of all stars, coloured by the cluster in which they belong:

 ```elm {l v}
 parTicks : Spec